 International and Foreign Law Research

-In this course, students read about, use and evaluate many print and electronic resources for international and foreign law research.
+In this course, students use and evaluate many print and electronic resources for international and foreign law research.
 Participants develop time and cost effective strategies and techniques for tackling international and foreign law research projects.
-Students also learn about the structure and documentation of major international, regional, and supranational organizations that have lawmaking functions, such as the United Nations, the European Union and the World Trade Organization.
+Students also find and review documents of major international, regional, and supranational organizations that have lawmaking functions, such as the United Nations, the European Union and the World Trade Organization.
+In-class simulations include: Group research, analysis and reports on four international or foreign law ?hot topics.?
+In this simulation, students assume the role of lawyers reporting to clients, corporate officers or foreign government leaders.
+Public international law research pertaining to issues in a Compromis (a special agreement between two nation states), followed by oral argument before a mock International Court of Justice.

 Grading and Method of Evaluation: